Competitive Equilibrium for Electricity Markets with Spatially Flexible Loads: Case Study

 \section{Case Study}

 We study an integrated system comprising the power grid, transportation network, and datacenter network.
 This case study illustrates how the framework developed in Section~\ref{sec:unifying_framework} can be applied to real-world settings, and examines how the resulting GCE captures the interactions and mutual influences among these networks and affects welfare outcomes.
+We evaluate the GCE in discrete one-hour market-clearing periods, treating all energy-use activities within each hour as simultaneous.